What is ovulation?

 It would be great if you could track your ovulation days like regular days of the week.
 However, not every woman has the same ovulation period because cycles can vary.
 Generally, however, ovulation occurs in the middle of your menstrual cycle.

-Therefore, in a typical 28-day menstrual cycle, ovulation will occur somewhere around the 14th day.
-Since it’s impossible for every woman’s ovulation period to fall in a narrow timeframe, let’s just say that it can happen four days before or after the midpoint of your cycle.
+Therefore, in a typical 28-day menstrual cycle, ovulation will occur somewhere around the 14th day, and you can use Flo's online ovulation calculator to predict which day that is based on your own cycle dates.
+But because ovulation isn't fixed, if you'd prefer a rough idea of when it'll happen, let's just say that it can happen four days before or after the midpoint of your cycle.
 This highlights a period that’s about one week long, which you should track carefully if you want to get pregnant.

 Cervical mucus changes